CaspervanAarle/PHT_Node/README.md

 ## Usage

 ### Homomorphic Encryption
 Before deploying this software to real distributed environment, be sure to share the same public and private keys over the PDS's.
 It automatically generates with ```main.py``` and ```experiment.py```.
+This encryption is only used for sharing prescriptive statistics

 ### Deploy
 Like the PHT_Server, the PHT_Node also requires a 'config' and a 'learnconfig' file.
 Both are imported by an instance of a PDS.
 The 'config' file defines the data location of that specific locker and states at which port it must be hosted.